The Day My Salary Was Cut

 I'm trying to make sure that if my paycheck disappeared tomorrow, it wouldn't destroy the life we've built.

-Why I Built My Freedom Metrics
+Why I Built My Freedom Numbers

 How free am I to walk away from my job if I had to?